-I lived in a pretty little whitewashed Casita by the Rio Chico in what I can only describe as a small Garden of Eden, surrounded by mountains with constant deep, blue skies.
+I lived in a pretty little whitewashed casita by the Rio Chico in what I can only describe as a small Garden of Eden, surrounded by mountains with a constant deep, blue sky..
 The fertile lands of Andalucia are abundant, my friends and my garden was filled with fruit and nut trees; lemons, avocados, oranges, kiwis, figs, walnuts, almonds, and the most amazing grapevines to name a few.

 Life was very different from the chaotic legal career that I had left behind, to say the least.

 Tiptoeing over the dewy grass every morning, I would pluck my breakfast right from the tree.
-So many lazy days under the Spanish sun enjoying the sweetness of the oranges.
+So many lazy days enjoying the sweetness of the oranges under the Spanish sun.
 My evenings were dedicated to cracking walnuts to enjoy with grapes and cheese under the stars of the Andalucian skies.

 Those were the days, my friend!